-As part of the Board renewal plan and to ensure the high standard of volunteers, the Nominations Committee considered the balance of the skills, knowledge and experience on the Board.
-E-mails were issued, video advertisement played in all PCU offices and adverts were placed in social media, seeking expression of interest.
+As part of the Board renewal plan and to ensure the high standard of volunteers, the Nominations Committee considered the balance of skills, knowledge and experience on the Board.
+E-mails, in branch and social media videos were used to advertise for the positions, as well as the use of a volunteer board site called Boardmatch.

-We currently have a panel of suitable skilled and experienced candidates for nomination to the Board, as vacancies arise.
-However, further additions to the panel will be required.
-If this is something that would interest you, as a member of the Progressive Credit Union and you feel that you have the commitment to give to your Credit Union, then please send your CV by email to: - nominations@pcuboard.ie
+We currently have a panel of suitably skilled and experienced candidates for nomination to the Board, as vacancies arise.
+However in time, further additions to the panel will be required.
+If that is something that would interest you, as a member of Progressive Credit Union, and you feel you have the commitment to give to your credit union, then please send your CV by email to: nominations@pcuboard.ie